Lviv: Stadia

+Other sports

-Lviv's chess school enjoys a good reputation; such notable grandmasters as Vassily Ivanchuk, Leonid Stein, Alexander Beliavsky, Andrei Volokitin used to live in Lviv.
+Lviv's chess school enjoys a good reputation; such notable grandmasters as Vasyl Ivanchuk, Leonid Stein, Alexander Beliavsky, Andrei Volokitin used to live in Lviv.
 Grandmaster Anna Muzychuk lives in Lviv.

+Lviv Speedway is a motorcycle speedway team based at the SKA Stadium.

-Lviv was originally bidding to host the 2022 Winter Olympics, but has withdrawn and will now most likely bid for the 2026 Winter Olympics.
+Lviv made a bid to host the 2022 Winter Olympics, which was withdrawn in June 2014.